Your home is a dangerous place.

 This is one of the best pieces of advice I can give you..

 A playpen that is adequate in size is always an excellent investment for a chinchilla owner and makes the chinchilla proofing process extremely easy.

-You want to keep your chinchilla safe and happy when they are in the cage and out of the cage.
+You want to keep your chinchilla safe and happy, both when it is in the cage and out of the cage.

 At the end of the day, learning how to chinchilla proof a room is not difficult and just requires a tiny bit of work before playing and interacting with your chinchilla for the first time.

 Ensure you check all the boxes and chinchilla proof your room in the fashion we have discussed in this post today.

 Chili and I wish you the best of luck with your chinchilla proofing process and your new chinchilla.